shukriadams/whobrokethebuild/docs/dev.md

     WBTB_LOG_STATUS_VERBOSITY=4
     WBTB_LOG_DEBUG_VERBOSITY=4

+- All values in <POSTGRES..> should be replaced with relevant values to your your Postgres instance.
-Replace <ABSOLUTE-PATH-TO-DEMO.CONFIG.YML> with the absolute path to this file in your checkout, and all values in <POSTGRES..> with your Postgres info.
-Leave everything else in place.
+- Replace <ABSOLUTE-PATH-TO-DEMO.CONFIG.YML> with the absolute path to this file in your checkout.
+- Replace <ABSOLUTE-PATH-TO-WORKING-DATA> with the absolute path to some location WBTB can create a directory to store work files.
+- Leave everything else in place.
 You're now ready to go.

 If you're running Visual Studio, you can start the project immediately.
-Open `\src\Wbtb.sln`, set `Wbtb.Core.Web` as the startup project, and lauch the `WbtbWeb` debug profile.
+Open `\src\Wbtb.sln`, set `Wbtb.Core.Web` as the startup project, and launch the `WbtbWeb` debug profile.

 If you're running from the command line, build WBTB